elymberopoulos/CI_DS_Chapter/DS_ContinuousIntegration_Chapter.md

   - master
   - stable

-before_script: #Install dependencies of the project before any run scripts for the virtual environment
+install: #Install dependencies of the project before any run scripts for the virtual environment
   - npm install

 script: #Scripts that need to run in the Travis CI virtual environment